Barn-Raiser/project-planning/mvp.md

 ## MVP - Sprint 1

+##### Home Page
+* As an unauthenticated visitor, when I visit the application home page I see a button to view "Needs" and a button to "Create Need"

 ##### Create
 * As an unauthenticated visitor, I can submit a form to create a "Need", with the following attributes:
     * Point of contact